botanicastudios/imagor-alt/dev_docs/prefilter_prd.md

    - System checks prefilterStorage for cached versions
    - If found, loads the most applicable prefiltered version
    - If not found, processes the prefilters in sequence and saves results to prefilterStorage
+   - If no prefilterStorage is configured, prefilters are still executed but without loading or saving intermediate results

 2. Configuration: